inparallel/pusherpp/README.md

 Features
 --------
++ Blocking calls; adding parallelism is up to you (well, so far).
 + Thread-safe
 + Supports pushing to a particular event in a user's channel

 TODO
 ----
 + Adding a threadpool
-+ Support for other Pusher features
++ Support for other Pusher features:
+	- Publishing an event on multiple channels
+	- Querying application state

 License
 -------